 But honestly, nothing does the job quite well other than the good ole hammer.
 But when you have a project that requires a lot of nailing, doing it with just the hammer can be tedious, even tiresome.
 So here is where you invest in a Nail Gun.

-A nail gun can save you muscle power and time so that you may focus it one something more important.
+A nail gun can save you muscle power and time so that you may focus on something more important.
 Now that you know that a nail gun is required for the job; the next question is which one?

 Different Types Of Nail Gun

 When shopping around for a nail gun you must have a certain idea of which one is right for your job.
 There are currently 5 different types of nail guns:

 Each has its own responsibilities when it comes to nailing so let’s find out what they are.

 The framing nailer is one that people choose, to begin with.
 It is the heaviest duty nailer of them all.
 This type of nailer has a rough design and is used commonly to frame wood for the structures of buildings.

 It can also be used for building decks outside.
 Projects that involve plaster can also be used with a framing nailer due to the fact that hammering can crack and loosen plaster.

 The name of this next nail gun can speak for itself.
 Correct, the roofing nailer.
 It uses smaller (shorter) nails with a bigger (larger) nail head and is used for siding materials.